SOMUCHDOG/SOMUCHDOG/README.md

 # ChatterQuant data dashboard
 A contract development gig where I created a NextJS data dashboard with Tradingview widgets.

-# Allinfavor.org
-An interactive app for classroom participation.
-System design inspired by Jackbox games, allowing students to participate in classroom discussion via their phones and a room code on the website.

-# Keystroke Dynamics
-A SaaS product providing ML identity detection with machine learning.
-Private Repo, work in progress.

-# xJoin RAG architectures and IaC
-A Senior Cloud Security Engineer friend of mine was finding success doing contracts to develop private LLMs with RAG architectures.
-I offered to lend a hand in exchange for mentorship.

 <!--
 **SOMUCHDOG/SOMUCHDOG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.